BaigKhadija/Customer-Lifetime-Value-Prediction-CodeClause-Internship-Project-/README.md

 # Customer Lifetime Value Prediction (CodeClause Internship Project)

-Predict the lifetime value of customers for a business based on their historical interactions.

-### Description-
-Apply regression techniques to estimate the future value that a customer will bring to the business.

 ## Project Overview
 The aim is to accurately predict CLV for customers of the auto insurance company.
 The project includes: